 - To know God, but to not know about Him… is that possible?

 - To know about God, but to not know Him… is that not tragic?

 - To know God, but to not make Him known… is that conceivable?

-Since the dawn of creation, these three questions about God have been central to the plight in the history of all humanity.
-Consider Moses, one of the great leaders of the Old Testament:
+Since the dawn of creation, these three questions about God have been central to the plight of all humanity.
+Consider Moses, one of the great leaders in the Old Testament:

 God, I know some about You, but I want it to go further than that.
 Help me to know You more so I can love You more, and, in turn, make You known to those around me!
 Amen.